 According to Section 152.29 of the Minnesota Statutes, marijuana products must be delivered by medical manufacturing facility employees and not through third-party carriers.
 Although minors are allowed to use marijuana under Minnesota's medical cannabis program, medical marijuana patients must be up to 21 years of age before they can receive cannabis product deliveries.
-Designated caregivers must collect medical marijuana deliveries on behalf of patients under 21 years.
+Designated caregivers must take delivery of medical marijuana deliveries on behalf of patients under 21 years.

 The Minnesota Department of Health (MDH) states that crossing state lines with cannabis products is illegal, even for registered medical marijuana patients, because federal law prohibits cannabis use.
 The protection Minnesota Statutes offers registered medical marijuana patients does not extend beyond the state's borders.
 Therefore, like other cannabis products, edibles cannot be transported across state lines in Minnesota.
 Carrying edibles across state lines is an offense that can attract severe penalties at the federal level.
 Offenders could face one-year imprisonment and $1,000 minimum fines for first offenses.
 The penalty increases to two years imprisonment and up to $2,500 in fines for a subsequent conviction.